 What are Supper Clubs?

-Supper Clubs engage children in after-school activities such as tutoring, arts and crafts, and sports, while providing free, nutritious meals to hungry kids.
+Supper Clubs provide free, nutritious meals to hungry kids participating in after-school programs that feature activities such as tutoring, arts and crafts, and sports.

 Hosted by established community organizations like YMCAs, Boys & Girls Clubs, and recreation centers, Supper Clubs help keep kids healthy, happy and engaged in learning.
 All meals are made fresh daily by professional Maryland Food Bank chefs in the Charles T. Bauer Community Kitchen, using local produce and other nutritious ingredients.